 For years I have been frustrated by this chronic problem too; especially when there is more than one child forgetting.
-Well, I am going to share my All-Time BEST teacher management tip:
+Well, I am going to share my All-Time FAVORITE classroom organization hack!

 I stumbled across this simple, yet amazing idea from Jamie at 2nd Grade Stuff

-Then I wrote my student names in permanent marker.
+2. Next write the student names in permanent marker.

-To display the clips, I chose a letter holder (Target) but you could use a small bucket or basket just as well.
+3. To display the clips, I chose a letter holder (Target) but you could use a small bucket or basket just as well.

 I can’t tell you how much time and headaches this has saved me 🙂 I use to try and count the papers, but that wouldn’t tell me who’s was missing.

 Now some might ask, what do you do with all those clipped papers?
 After everything has been accounted for, one of my students has the job of removing the clips and placing them back on the rack for the next day.